vitaliy-kovalev/vitaliykovalev/content/posts/gpt-nov-25-viz/index.md

 Nothing fancy, just simple line charts and a month-over-month table, took me 15 minutes.
 But what a huge difference!

+### How did I do it?
+- I visualized the bigger picture with a line chart and used an old trick with a max(date) reference line to extend space for mark labels — it’s a simple way to avoid using legends and keep things clear.
+- I did the same for those competing in the Tier 2 league.
+- I highlighted the month-over-month difference using quick table calculations and hid the first month.

 Explore more of my Tableau Projects [here](https://public.tableau.com/app/profile/vitaliy.kovalev)